 That same 65-year-old man would pay only $56.48 monthly with Mutual of Omaha for a $10,000 policy.
 Oh, and the Living Promise policy from Mutual of Omaha doesn’t have a waiting period.

 And it’s not just Mutual of Omaha that’s better than Colonial Penn.
 Virtually every other life insurance company offers lower final expense insurance rates.
 Use our insurance quotes tool to compare Colonial Penn’s coverage to other insurance products in your state.

 Then you will see how much more coverage you can get from different insurance companies.

-Ultimately, when you analyze all the pros and cons of Colonial Penn life insurance, it’s clear they are not a good buy.
+Ultimately, when you analyze all the pros and cons of Colonial Penn life insurance, they are not a good buy.

-Instead, give your money to a company that will provide you and your family with much more bang for your buck.
+Instead, give your money to a company that will provide you and your family with much coverage for the dollars spent.

-When shopping for life insurance, you have two choices:
+When trying to buy life insurance, you have two choices:

 - Buy directly from an insurance company (Example: Globe Life).

 - Buy through a licensed agency that represents one or more insurers.